How to Become a Certified EMDR Therapist

 - Training: You must complete 42 continuing education hours, including 18 hours specific to trauma topics, 18 hours specific to EMDR topics, and 6 clinical practice hours.

-- Experience: You will need to have a consultant review at least 1 client session either by video submission or have the consultant present for live observation for review of your clinical work.
+- Experience: You will need to have an Evergreen Certifications Approved Consultant review at least 1 client session by video submission, having the consultant present for live observation of an EMDR session, or reviewing a transcript of an EMDR session with the consultant.

 - Reading: You will need to read at least two different practitioner books on the practice of EMDR Therapy.

-- Evergreen Policy: When all of the above criteria have been completed, you must agree to adhere to Evergreen Certifications Code of Ethics.
+- Application: When all of the above criteria have been completed, please apply for certification at evergreencertifications.com/emdr

-It’s important to note that your EMDR certification must be renewed.
-EMDR certified therapists must complete 12 hours of continuing education every two years in the latest clinical information and research data related to EMDR.
+It’s important to note that your EMDR-C certification must be renewed every two years.
+A 2 year renewal requires 12 hours of continuing education in the latest clinical information and research data related to EMDR.

 List of EMDR Therapy Courses Available